KDE/digikam-doc/setup_application/editor_settings.rst

 With the **LossLess JPEG 2000** files option allows for lossless storage, or, if the lossy options is selected, even then the quality for comparative files size is much better than normal JPEG, and metadata is supported.

-With the **LossLess PGF files** option allows for lossless storage, or, if the lossy options is selected, even then the quality for comparative files size is much better than normal JPEG-2000 and very fast to process encoding decoding.
-At the time of writing, metadata is supported.
+With the **LossLess PGF files** option allows for lossless storage, or, if the lossy options is selected, even then the quality for comparative files size is much better than normal JPEG-2000 and very fast to process encoding decoding and metadata is supported.

 With the **LossLess HEIF files** option allows for lossless storage, or, if the lossy options is selected, even then the quality for comparative files size is much better than normal JPEG-2000, but it slower to encode and decode and it support only 8-12 bits colors depth.
 This image format dedicated to remplace JPEG on smartphone, not all metadata is supported.